|Date of Birth||20 July 1964, Seattle, Washington, USA|

 Chris Cornell was born Christopher John Boyle in Seattle, Washington on July 20th 1964.
 Chris is the second youngest of Karen and Ed Boyle's 6 children.
 His father was a pharmacist and his mother worked as an accountant.
+He is of Irish (father) and English, Scottish, and Northern Irish (mother) descent, with many of his mother's ancestors coming from Canada.
 His parents divorced when Chris was in his early teens.
 After his parents marriage ended, Chris and his siblings changed their surnames from Boyle to his mother's maiden name, Cornell.
-Chris rebelled against his Irish Catholic upbringing and was on the verge of being expelled from the parochial school he attended when his mother pulled him out.
+Chris rebelled against his Catholic upbringing and was on the verge of being expelled from the parochial school he attended when his mother pulled him out.
 As an adolescent, he experimented with drugs and stealing.
 Among the things he stole were a collection of Beatles records from his neighbour's basement which sparked an interest in songwriting.
 Though his parents had given him piano lessons from early on, Chris said his mother saved his life when she bought him a snare drum.
 A week later he bought himself an entire drum kit and thus began his forage into rock n roll.

 Cornell dropped out of school at the age of 15 for two reasons: one was because he had problems with authority, the other was that he wanted to work to help his mother support the family.
 He waited tables and later on became a cook.
 He honed his skills as a songwriter and musician by playing in bands on the side.
 He experienced his first bouts of depression during his teens.
 His condition became so severe he didn't leave his home for almost a year.
 Fortunately, he was able to check his use of recreational drugs.
 He later earned his GED.